majidsina/rlmd/README.md

 Binary coin flip, trinary die roll, and geometric Brownian motion (GBM) experiments pertaining to empirical optimal leverages are contained in the `lev/` directory with instructions provided inside each of the files.

-Training on financial market environments requires the generation of historical data sourced from [Stooq](https://stooq.com/) using `scripts/gen_market_data.py` with customisation options regarding asset selection and dates available within the file.
+Training on financial market environments requires the generation of historical data sourced from [Stooq](https://stooq.com/) using `scripts/gen_market_data.py` with customisation options regarding asset selection and dates available.

 All reinforcement learning agent training is executed using `main.py` with instructions provided within the file.
 Upon the completion of each experiment, relevant directories within `results/` titled by the reward dynamic (additive or multiplicative or market) will be created.
 Inside each will exist directories for data and models with subdirectories titled by the environment name.

-Final aggregated figures for all agent experiments that share common training parameters are generated using `scripts/gen_figures.py`.
-The specific aggregation details must be input in the file.
+Final aggregated figures for all agent experiments that share common training parameters are generated using `scripts/gen_figures.py` where specific aggregation details must be input in the file.

-Comprehensive tests during compilation have been written for all user inputs.
-The script will also terminate if critic network backpropagation fails mainly due to the use of strong outlier-supressing critic loss functions and or divergence in particular environment state components.
-Furthermore, an explicit test run for initial stability of agent training can be conducted using `tests/agent_tests.py` for a variety of scenarios.
-Similarly, one can use `tests/lev_tests.py` to conduct tests on a reduced-scale of all optimal leverage experiments.

 Accessing the code involves the following commands:
 ```commandline